 Yes.
 The innovative online MBA@UNC makes the UNC Kenan-Flagler MBA accessible to working professionals who are unable to make regular visits to the Chapel Hill campus for in-person coursework.

-In addition to UNC Kenan-Flagler, more than 215 universities and colleges around the world offer Executive MBA programs and are members of the Executive MBA Council.
+In addition to UNC Kenan-Flagler, more than 215 universities and colleges around the world offer MBA programs for working professionals and are members of the Executive MBA Council.

 Weekend Executive MBA Program